Overview of Form 990-EZ.

 are normally $50,000 or less, and which did not engage in significant activity in the United States (other than investment

-activity).
-But if a foreign organization or organization located in a U.S. possession is required to file a Form 990 or Form
+If a foreign organization or organization located in a U.S. possession is required to file a Form 990 or Form 990-EZ, then

-990-EZ, then its worldwide gross receipts, as well as assets, are taken into account in determining whether it qualifies to
+its worldwide gross receipts, as well as assets, are taken into account in determining whether it qualifies to file Form 990-EZ.

 Certain organizations that file different kinds of annual information returns